 How Many Wheels?

 Many of the products in this review had the dual front wheel design of four wheels in the front with two wheels on each front leg.
 Unfortunately, this conventional wheel design never equates to a high score in our tests for maneuverability.
-One of the dual wheels usually gets caught on bumps or stray items in the road, and it can cause the stroller to veer off course.
+One of the dual wheels usually gets caught on bumps or stray items in the road, and it can make staying on course challenging.
 The products that performed the best in maneuverability were those that had fewer wheels.
 Most of the highest scoring products in our review had just one wheel in the front, and the second highest had two.
 Our test results make us wonder why so many of the products continue to sport dual front wheel designs when they are the most difficult to push and turn.

-While the Britax B-Agile Double and the Joovy Scooter X2 demonstrate that the design can work "well enough" (with scores of 5 out of 10), they couldn't compete with the score of 9 for the BOB Revolution Flex Duallie, Thule Chariot Cross 2, and Thule Urban Glide 2 and the 8 for the Baby Trend Expedition Double.
-All were easier to push and turn on all surfaces than the dual front wheel products.
-In addition, all were rubber tires indicating their is an advantage to rubber over plastic no matter how many wheels there are.
+While the Britax B-Agile Double and the Joovy Scooter X2 demonstrate that the dual wheel design can work "well enough" (score of 5 of 10), they couldn't compete with the BOB Revolution Flex Duallie, Thule Chariot Cross 2, and Thule Urban Glide 2 with scores of 9.
+All of these options were easier to push and turn on all surfaces than the dual front wheel products.
+Also, all sport rubber tires indicating there is an advantage to rubber over plastic no matter how many wheels there are.